dbermond/screencast/README.md

 #### `-v, --video-encoder=NAME`

 Video encoder to be used to encode the recorded video.
-If using a NVIDIA hardware accelerated encoder please make sure that you have a NVIDIA graphics card that supports the choosed encoder.
+If using a NVIDIA hardware accelerated encoder please make sure that you have a NVIDIA graphics card that supports the chosen encoder.

 default: `x264`